2024 Best Other Visual Art Bachelor's Degree Schools in the Great Lakes Region

 Other Visual Art isn't the most popular bachelor's program in the world, but it's not the least popular either.
 To be more precise it ranks #206 in popularity out of 363 majors in the country.
 As such, the degree program isn't offered at every college in the United States, but there are schools that do have a program in the field that are top-notch when it comes to quality.

-College Factual looked at 4 colleges and universities when compiling its 2024 Best Other Visual Art Bachelor's Degree Schools in the Great Lakes Region ranking.
-Combined, these schools handed out 92 bachelor's degrees in other visual art to qualified students.
+College Factual looked at 4 colleges and universities when compiling its 2025 Best Other Visual Art Bachelor's Degree Schools in the Great Lakes Region ranking.
+When you put them all together, these colleges and universities awarded 65 bachelor's degrees in other visual art during the 2021-2022 academic year.

 Choosing a Great Other Visual Art School for Your Bachelor's Degree